cookeda/CapstoneSportsbook/README.md

     - Bet365
     - Pinnacle

-Program will generate best bets then search for best odds based on the books we scrape
+Program will generate best bets then search for best odds based on the books we scrape, then provide best unit sizes.

 Generate into basic iOS app is the last step.